 How to find classes that fulfill the Loyola Core "Knowledge/Values" requirements

-- Some classes in your degree-plan are very specific "named" courses like ENGLT122 or SCIET129.
+- Some classes in your degree-plan are very specific named courses like ENGLT122 or SCIET129.
 You must take an exact class to satisfy the requirement.
 Other items are categories, like "Creative Arts and Cultures" or "Writing About Literature."
-For the category-classes, you can often choose between several courses in several departments: Follow the instructions below to navigate to lists of eligible classes for these requirements.
+For the category-classes, you can often choose between several courses in several departments.
+See this curriculum link in the Bulletin for more about the Loyola Core requirements: https://bulletin.loyno.edu/undergraduate/cross-college-programs#loyola-core

-- As a general rule of thumb, "A" coded courses, for example, SUBJ-A-###, almost never count for the Loyola Core (there are a few exceptions in the Science Majors and in Honors).
-Check with your advisor if in doubt, listen to their advice, follow-up on any "thumbs-down" feedback they give you through your LORA account's planned courses, and check to see if all of your work has landed in the right places on your Progress tab.
+- As a general rule of thumb, A-coded courses, for example, SUBJ-A-###, almost never count for the Loyola Core (there are a few exceptions in the Science Majors and in Honors).

 Loyola's new database automatically contacts students who have progressed to the next available seat.
 The student will be given a time period to self-register or to reach out to an advisor for assistance if any difficulties occur.
 If an ineligible student is on a waitlist, the system will not enroll them automatically.
 It will help to understand why any difficulties might occur in case those situations can be avoided completely: If self-registration is not possible for one of the below reasons, and if resolution does not occur in the time-period allowed, the database will automatically pass over students who are ineligible to take their waitlisted course, and assign the section-seat to the next eligible student on the waitlist.
 Faculty and staff with advising responsibilities should verify that students are actually eligible to enroll for a seat in the section prior to any advisement encouraging the use of waitlists.